-The following definitions apply to these Regulations:
+The following definitions apply to this Procedure:

-- a) The Act: the Higher Education and Research Act (WHW: Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek) - b) PhD scholarship student: a student registered as such at the University to follow a PhD programme - c) University, UG: the University of Groningen - d) Graduate School: the school offering the PhD programme on behalf of the Faculty - e) Primary supervisor: a professor appointed as such by the PhD Board - f) PhD Regulations: the regulations applied by the University of Groningen in respect of PhD programmes - g) Special circumstances: special family circumstances, illness, pregnancy, a physical, sensory or other performance disability of the PhD scholarship student or a circumstance related to the organization of the PhD programme that is beyond the control of the student, which has led to delay in the PhD programme - h) Admissions Board: board that assesses whether a student may be admitted to the PhD programme on behalf of the Faculty Board.
-The director of the Graduate School is a member of the Admissions Board - i) TSP: Training and Supervision Plan for the PhD scholarship student

-- j) Board of Examiners: an independent body with the duties and powers as stated in Articles 7.11, 7.12, 7.12b and 7.12c of the Act - k) Examiner: a person appointed by the Board of Examiners to set examinations and determine their results - Programme Committee: the advisory body set up to fulfil the duties referred to in Article 9.18 of the Act - m) Certificate: the written proof that the student has passed the teaching component of the PhD programme - n) Prospective PhD scholarship student: a student who applied for the PhD scholarship programme
+- a) The Act: the Higher Education and Research Act (WHW: Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek) - b) PhD scholarship student: a student registered as such at the University to follow a PhD programme - c) University, UG: the University of Groningen - d) Graduate School: the school offering the PhD programme on behalf of the Faculty - e) Primary supervisor: a professor appointed as such by the PhD Board - f) PhD Regulations: the regulations applied by the University of Groningen in respect of PhD programmes - g) Special circumstances: special family circumstances, illness, pregnancy, a physical, sensory or other functional impairments of the PhD scholarship student or a circumstance related to the organization of the PhD programme that is beyond the control of the student, which has led to delay in the PhD programme - h) Admissions Board: board that assesses whether a student may be admitted to the PhD programme on behalf of the Faculty Board.
+The director of the Graduate School is a member of the Admissions Board - i) TSP: Training and Supervision Plan for the PhD scholarship student - j) Board of Examiners: an independent body with the duties and powers as stated in Articles 7.11, 7.12, 7.12b and 7.12c of the Act - k) Examiner: a person appointed by the Board of Examiners to set examinations and determine their results - l) Programme Committee: the advisory body set up to fulfil the duties referred to in Article 9.18 of the Act - m) Certificate: the written proof that the student has passed the teaching component of the PhD programme.